exaexa/EYAH/README.md

 ```
 # Compute circle area

-Know there is a constant called `pi` available in the prelude, compute an area of the circle with diameter 33 feet.
+Know there is a constant called `pi` available in the prelude, compute an area
+of the circle with diameter 33 feet.

 # Meta

 - level: beginner
+- lyah: Starting Out/Ready, Set, Go!
 ```

-Advanced, well-tagged exercise from yet-unpublished chapter is stored in `66_finishing/halt.md`:
+Advanced, well-tagged exercise from yet-unpublished chapter:

 ```
 # Solve halting problem.

 Using what we learnt so far, write an oneliner function of type
+`TuringMachine -> TMInput -> ()`
-`TuringMachine->Input->()` that terminates if and only if the given turing
+that terminates if and only if the given turing machine does not terminate on
-machine does not terminate on given input.
+given input.

 # Meta

 - level: intermediate
-- tag: decidability theory
+- tag: decidability theory turing_machines
 ```

 ## Contributing